Inpatient addiction treatment programs for veterans

 Dual diagnosis treatment for veterans

-All patients have access to cognitive behavioral therapy.
+Patients may have access to cognitive behavioral therapy.
 While in therapy, they are able to understand the relationship between their thoughts and behaviors.
-Moreover, they are discovering the best coping strategies for stress management.
-Cognitive processing therapy has been very helpful, helping patients reframe negative thoughts and address past trauma.
-In addition, prolonged exposure might be used to address negative thoughts.
-Veterans are "asked" to talk about the traumatic events they've seen, with emphasis on their own feelings.
+Moreover, they may be discovering various coping strategies for stress management.
+Cognitive processing therapy may help patients reframe negative thoughts and address past trauma.

-The dual diagnosis rehab programs include both individual and group therapy sessions.
+Dual diagnosis rehab programs may include both individual and group therapy sessions.
 In some cases, family or couples therapy might be available as well.
-Dedicated therapists work with each patient to facilitate the transition to real life.
 The challenges of civilian life are explored in depth and real-life situations are practiced, allowing patients to feel more comfortable about the future.
-Once the residential stay ends, patients have the necessary tools and skills to deal with everyday living, without turning to drugs or other stimulants.
-Their mental health is in a good state as well, with both anxiety and depression having been effectively addressed.
+Once the residential stay ends, patients may have the necessary tools and skills to deal with everyday living, without turning to drugs or other stimulants.

 Find inpatient addiction treatment centers for veterans in your state: